Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 Third, the widespread practice of extracting a simple exponent from the decay of the conductance is at variance with the expected behavior for phase coherent metallic wires, such as given in the theoretical considerations below.

 Fig.~\ref{fig.diaminoacenes} reproduces experimental data obtained by \textcite{Quinn2007} showing how the transmission of an oligoacene evolves with increasing length, $N$, depending on the placement of the anchor groups.
 The conductance decreases when measured along the wire length, but the trend is not purely exponential, as illustrated in the inset of the figure.
 In contrast, the conductance measured in the transverse direction increases with length, as shown for the upper series in the plot.
 We take this latter observation as a strong indication that the conductance in this type of wires can be thought of as phase-coherent.
-For describing length-dependence of phase coherent transport in metallic molecular wires we will invoke basic scaling arguments, which allow rationalizing such conductance trends in considerable detail.
+For describing length-dependence of phase coherent transport in metallic molecular wires we will invoke basic scaling arguments.

-\paragraph*{Theoretical considerations.} We follow \textcite{Yelin2016} and focus on the situation of well separated levels where the conductance is dominated by a single orbital, only.
-In this case the transmission $\transmission(E)$ can be approximated by three parameters,
+{\it Theoretical considerations.} We follow \textcite{Yelin2016} and focus on the situation of well-separated levels where the conductance is dominated by a single orbital, only.
+In this case the transmission $\transmission(E)$ can be approximated by three parameters, $\Gamma_\mathcal{L,R}(N)$ and the level position relative to $\Fermi$, $\epsilon(N)$,